 It all depends on your food ratio.
+Even a fairly large portion has relatively few calories.
 However, because red cabbage is high in water and fiber, you may end up eating a small portion and feeling full.
 On the other hand, it makes it an excellent vegetable for most dieters because the high fiber limits the number of calories consumed.
 Even so, please consult with your nutritionist on the best servings, whether you have it as a side dish, salad, or main dish.

 Can I Eat Red Cabbage Every Day?

 Red cabbage is an exceptionally nutritious and healthy vegetable.
 Its impressive nutrition profile may have you considering adding this vegetable to your diet.
 But can you have it every day?
 No research is yet to show any side effects linked to consuming red cabbage daily.
 However, you are advised to consult with a professional despite the lack of information.

 Red Cabbage Side Effects

 Unfortunately, despite the incredible nutrition profile and health benefits, eating red cabbage has several side effects.
 Unfortunately it is not suitable for everyone because of the following drawbacks: